 # 18 0.831844

 Cross fingers that the drug performs really that great.
-If it is actually just 60% better than snake oil, power with this sample will be only ≈51%.
+If it is actually just 60% better than snake oil, power with this sample size will be only ≈51%.
 Master of disaster…

 Possibly the ‘Guy in the Armani suit’ has read about ‘allocation ratios’ in the COVID-19 vaccination trials and asks »Why should we treat as many patients with snake oil than with our wonder-drug?«